covemountainsoftware/embedded-cli-for-qpcpp/README.md

 # Introduction

+The `embedded-cli-for-qpcpp` repository provides a ready-to-use QP/C++ compatible integration of the external `embedded-cli`.
+The service/integration itself is MIT licensed.
+Follow the commits starting around June 8 2024 to see a TDD development process in action.

-The `cpputest-for-qpcpp` project enables CppUTest for the QP/C++ Real-Time Embedded Framework, and is maintained in a separate repository.
+This repo makes use of the `cpputest-for-qpcpp` project which enables CppUTest for the QP/C++ Real-Time Embedded Framework, and is maintained in a separate repository with separate licensing.

-This particular repository provides an embedded CLI example using the embedded-cli.

 For more details, please see https://github.com/covemountainsoftware/cpputest-for-qpcpp